Hard privacy technologies: Future of hard privacy technology

-the LINDDUN methodology
+The LINDDUN methodology

-The LINDDUN is short for its seven categories of privacy threats including linkability, recognition, non-repudiation, sensitivity, leakage of details, unconscionability and non-compliance.
+LINDDUN is short for its seven categories of privacy threats including linkability, recognition, non-repudiation, sensitivity, leakage of details, unconscionability and non-compliance.
 It is used as a privacy threat modeling methodology that supports analysts in systematically eliciting and mitigating privacy threats in software architectures.
 Its main strength is its combination of methodological guidance and privacy knowledge support.